yoniker/PokerVault/Courses/Upswing Lab 2.0/Online cash launchpad/IP and OOP.md

 My summary:
+Top of range:

 As OOP player I need to trap sometimes because if I don't then IP will be able to always navigate his hand to the pot size that he wants.
 As IP player, on boards where the turn will improve my range (for example on Q83, some 9/T/J will give me a straight sometimes when I infrequently check the gutshots) or a 7/6/5 will give me a set sometimes, so I don't need to slowplay top of my range.
 On board where I won't improve often, for example monotone boards, I need to slowplay sometimes in order for the OOP not to run me down on the turn/river where I can't have nutted hands if I always bet the flop.

+Draws on the turn:
+OOP tends to play his draws aggressively as X/F or X/C (where we lose to bluffs) are not good options, so we either bet or x/r a lot.
+IP we get to realize our equity, so we tend to play the high-ev draws more passively, and this creates more 'room' for low-equity bluffs on the turn

 # In Position vs Out of Position Play - Coaching Transcript